Precious Death

 They gained a reputation for their intense live performances, becoming regulars at venues like the Whisky a Go Go and the Roxy on the Sunset Strip, as well as at summer music festivals.
 Their debut album, Southpaw (1993), received critical acclaim, winning "Album of the Year" and "Rock Song of the Year" at the LA Music Awards, and earning a nomination for a Dove Award.

 In 2021 the band began working on new material, with plans for a new album in the works.
-Their music continues to be celebrated for its unique blend of styles and heartfelt lyrics.
+Their music is celebrated for its unique blend of styles and heartfelt lyrics.

 "Our Stinkin' Demo" (a lesser known true fan favorite) is the debut release by Precious Death, a heavy metal band from Los Angeles, California.
 Recorded in 1990 and released in 1991, this demo cassette introduced the band's unique blend of thrash, funk, and heavy metal influences.
 The tracklist includes: